TUIlmenauAMS/PsychoacousticLoss/README.md

 # Psychoacoustic Loss Functions
-These are the slides and example codes of our part of our Workshop "Teaching AI to Hear Like We Do: Psychoacoustics in Machine Learning" at the October 2022 AES Convention in New York.
+These are the slides and example codes of our part (G. Schuller, R. Profeta) of our Workshop "Teaching AI to Hear Like We Do: Psychoacoustics in Machine Learning" at the October 2022 AES Convention in New York.
 The collection of slides from all participants can be found at: https://www.aes.org/technical/documentDownloads.cfm?docID=774